 And for a literal taste of Loreto, you can discover many excellent restaurants throughout town.
 Descriptions of a dozen of these local eateries will undoubtedly give you an appetite.
 To experience the famous Loreto clams, make a reservation at Del Carmen at The Oasis Hotel or on your way to Marina Puerto Escondido stop for lunch at Vista al Mar (The Clam Shack)!

-To learn more about Loreto, visit the official website here.
+To learn more about Loreto, click here.